-I grew up in Troy, NY, the daughter of an Armenian I grew up in Troy, NY, the daughter of an Armenian “meat and grocery” man and a stay-at-home mom.
-We lived in the city, but I developed an early love of rural life through frequent visits to my cousins’ home in the country and summers spent at an overnight YWCA camp.
+I grew up in Troy, NY, the daughter of an Armenian “meat and grocery” man and a stay-at-home mom.
+We lived in the city, but I developed an early love of rural life through frequent visits to my cousins’ home in the country and at an overnight YWCA camp.
 I took dance lessons happily and was dragged kicking and screaming to piano lessons.
 Eight years of lessons, and I can barely play.

 After years in the health care field, I finally pursued my writing passion.
 I published my first novel, Autumn Colors, after my fiftieth birthday, followed a few years later by In Her Mother’s Shoes.
-Star Catching makes its debut in November 2016.
+Next came Star Catching in 2016.
+The Eyes Have It, a twenty-first century tale of star-crossed lovers. was published in 2019.
 I enjoy creating stories from ordinary lives, about relationships, families, friendships and other life connections.
-What’s next?
-There are so many stories swirling in my head, I won’t know for sure until one rises close enough to the surface to start spilling out onto a page.
+My current project: I’m immersed in research for a historical novel about Armenian Americans – those who came to America to escape the massacres by Ottoman Turks and the generations that followed.